PLC-lang/rusty/book/src/api_lib_guide.md

 #### 2.3.1 Type sizes

 Datatypes are generally convertable to C equivalent.
-With M100 buing a 64 bit system, some sizes were also fixed to 64bit.
+With M100 being a 64 bit system, some sizes were also fixed to 64bit.

 Below is a table of primitive types and how they can be used from C